VNC allows you to connect to your server or computer remotely using a graphical user interface.

 Installing The VNC Server:

-Install the CentOS desktopyum groupinstall "GNOME Desktop"
+Install the CentOS desktop

 yum install -y tigervnc-server